 Dr Lanzer’s Timeline

-Dr Daniel Lanzer is a well-known dermatologist and cosmetic surgeon who has been at the forefront of many advances in cosmetic procedures during the last two decades.
+Dr Daniel Lanzer is a well-known dermatologist and cosmetic surgery who has been at the forefront of many advances in cosmetic procedures during the last two decades.
 Some procedures he helped develop, others he helped popularise and many he was the first to use and test.
 There has been a consistent pattern of key changes in approach in many areas of both cosmetic surgery and cosmetic medicine that Dr Lanzer has been involved in.

 It has been said that “Dr Lanzer is the brand name for what’s new in cosmetic surgery in Australia”.